 “Broad bus career education” – For career education workshops specific to business students.

 All majors are welcome!
 Visit Handshake → Events → Find Some Events → Search

 Make an appointment through the appointments tab in Handshake.
-Choose an appointment category with the Lear Center in Owen Hall.
-Please note: advising appointments are not held during Careers in Business week, holiday breaks or finals week.
+Choose an appointment category with the Palmer Center in the Minskoff Pavilion.

 Connect with your future by attending career fairs, interviewing for positions and negotiating job offers.